 Non-competing Research Project Grants and Research Training Awards

 In general, Fogarty will issue non-competing research grant awards at the recommended levels for FY 2019.

 To provide adequate funds for new and recompeting grants, funds awarded may be slightly less than the amounts requested in the application or recommended by the Initial Review Group (IRG).

-Competing applications submitted and reviewed during FY 2019 that are not funded will be considered in NIH eRA Commons as deactivated in June 2020.
+Competing applications submitted and reviewed during FY 2020 that are not funded will be considered in NIH eRA Commons as deactivated at the end of June 2021.